ryantd42/NY-Legislative-Git/2023/S1755C-2023/bill.md

   (vii) permitted activities;
   (viii) benefits;
   (ix) potential challenges that such public banks may encounter;
   (x)  how  the lack of accessible financial services contributes to the cycle of poverty;
   (xi) barriers to small business formation and growth;
   (xii) impacts of such public  banks  on  small  businesses,  including minority- and women-owned business enterprises;
   (xiii)  impacts  of such public banks on the unbanked, the underbanked and banking deserts; and
   (xiv) how a state public bank may  provide  banking  to  the  cannabis industry;
   (c) a fiscal analysis of costs associated with formation;
   (d) an analysis that considers the effects of an economic recession on the financial results of such public banks;
   (e)  a  legal analysis of whether the proposed structure and operation of such public bank complies with the New York state constitution;
- S. 1755--B  3

   (f) an analysis of how  the  proposed  governance  structure  of  such public  bank would protect such public bank from unlawful insider trans- actions and apparent conflicts of interest;
   (g) a fiscal analysis of the benefits associated with the creation  of such  public  bank,  including,  but  not limited to, cost savings, jobs created, jobs retained, economic activity generated and private  capital leveraged;
+ S. 1755--C  3

   (h)  a  qualitative assessment of social and environmental benefits of such public bank;
   (i)  a  review of feasibility studies on public banking, including the city of Philadelphia public bank feasibility study and the city  of  San Francisco public bank feasibility study; and
   (j) a review of AB-857 (2019 Cal.
 Stats.
 Ch.
 442).
   §  4.
-The sum of five hundred thousand dollars ($500,000), or so much thereof as may be necessary, is hereby appropriated to the department of financial services from any moneys in the state treasury in the  general fund to the credit of the state purposes account not otherwise appropri- ated  for the purposes of carrying out the provisions of this act.
-Such sum shall be payable on the audit and warrant of the  state  comptroller on  vouchers  certified  or  approved by the superintendent of financial services, or his duly designated representative in the  manner  provided by law.
-  §  5.
 No earlier than six months and no later than seven months after the effective date of this act, the commission shall submit a report  to the  governor, the temporary president of the senate, the speaker of the assembly, the chair of the senate banks committee and the chair  of  the